autocontracts/lightstreams/white-paper.md

 ## Network Consensus

+A blockchain is distributed network that requires consensus between nodes in order to determine the valid state of the network at any given point in time.

+The Ethereum network uses a Proof of Work (PoW) consensus[[17]](https://github.com/ethereum/wiki/wiki/Mining) model where validator nodes known as miners validate transactions.
+Validators are incentivised to validate transactions by being rewarded with tokens if they can solve a complicated algorithm before the other validators in the network.

-Since the Lightstreams is a peer to peer network, consensus is required between nodes to determine the valid state of the network.
-Standard Ethereum uses a Proof-of-Work(PoW) algorithm to achieve consensus.
-However, PoW does not scale well, with transaction throughputs of ~10 transactions per second.
-Lightstream will instead use a Proof-of-Authority (PoA) algorithm where a set of "validator" nodes that are explicitly allowed to create new blocks and secure the blockchain.
+However, PoW does not scale well, with an overall network throughput of ~10 transactions per second.
+Lightstreams will instead use a Proof-of-Authority (PoA)[[18]](https://cointelegraph.com/news/why-blockchain-needs-proof-of-authority-instead-of-proof-of-stake) consensus algorithm where a set of "validator" nodes that are explicitly allowed to create new blocks and secure the blockchain.
 Using a PoA algorithm such as Tendermint[[19]](https://tendermint.com/) will allow for an order of magnitude increase in scalability ~10,000 transactions per second while also allowing for a governance model for chain maintenance and keep the block issuers accountable.

+Lightstreams validators will earn a fee for validating transactions.
+Nodes that achieve a certain level of sales on the network will have the option to become validators.
+Validators will be required to pass a
-Validators do not charge a fee for validating transactions.
-Instead validators are incentivised by having a stake in the successful operation of the network.
+Validators are incentivised by having a stake in the successful operation of the network.
 Therefore validators will be selected by those participants that maintain the highest sales volumes.

-In order to protect the network from malicious smart contracts being published, validators will only permit lightstream contracts to be added to the blockchain.
-The lightstream contracts will be multi-signature contract templates, where both the author and the Lightstreams Foundation need to sign the contract.
-The Lightstreams Foundation will only sign valid smart contracts.
+In order to protect the network from malicious smart contracts being published, validators will only permit contracts that have been certified by Lightstreams Foundation to become part of the blockchain.
+In order to permit this behaviour smart contracts will be multi-signature where both the artist and an account operated by the Lightstreams Foundation will need to have signed for a validator to accept the transaction.

 ## Governance